diegoarndt/hello-world/README.md

 # hello-world

+Hey everybody,

-This is my first repository
+this is my first learning repository ever!

+I'm trying to get used to it.
+So, here we go!